valory-xyz/autonolas-member-frontend/SECURITY.md

 # Security Policy

-This document outlines security procedures and general policies for the `autonolas-dao-member-frontend` project.
+This document outlines security procedures and general policies for the `autonolas-member-frontend` project.

 ## Supported Versions

-The following table shows which versions of `autonolas-dao-member-frontend` are currently being supported with security updates.
+The following table shows which versions of `autonolas-member-frontend` are currently being supported with security updates.

 | Version   | Supported          |
 | --------- | ------------------ |